smorad/um_cisc_7026/lecture_02_linear_regression.typ

   We will only use our model for new data (we already have the $y$ for a known $x$)! #pause

 ==
-  When our model has a small loss but does not generalize to new data, we call it *overfitting* #pause
+  Model has a small loss but does not generalize to new data #pause

+  We call this issue *overfitting* #pause

-  The model has fit too closely to the sampled data points, rather than the trend #pause
+  The model fit too closely to data noise, rather than the trend #pause

   Models that overfit are not useful for making predictions #pause